Black-hole mass estimation through accretion disk spectral fitting for high-redshift blazars: Discussion

 To illustrate the impact of black hole spin on our results, we chose one source from the sample GB6~0805+614, where extinction is not very important, and repeated the MCMC fit assuming a maximally spinning black hole.
 The results are presented in Fig.~\ref{fig:spin}.
 The SEDs are identical to those of a non-spinning black hole, if the black hole is more massive and accretes at a lower rate, in agreement with the scalings of Eq.~\ref{eq:rescale}.
 The Eddington ratio for the solution of a maximally spinning black hole is $\approx 0.04$ times smaller than the Eddington ratio for the non-spinning black-hole solution.
 In this particular example, $\dot{M}'/\dot{M}'_{\rm Edd} < 0.01$ for $a = 0.998$, where the validity of the adopted radiatively efficient disk model breaks down \citep[e.g.][]{1995ApJ...452..710N}.

+Our current disk model does not include general relativistic effects, which become increasingly important for rapidly spinning black holes.
+Recently, \cite{2023MNRAS.525.3455H} introduced {\tt RELAGN}, a public code that accounts for both special and general relativistic effects.
+To explore the impact of relativistic effects, we applied {\tt RELAGN} to GB6~0805+614.
+We searched for parameters that produce the same peak flux and position as those of our best-fit SEDs shown in Fig.~\ref{fig:spin}.
+For $\alpha=0$ and 0.998 we found $M_{\rm BH}=4\times 10^{9}~M_\odot$ and $10^{10}~M_\odot$, with corresponding Eddington ratios of $\log_{10}\lambda_{\rm Edd}=-1.84$ and $-1.9$, respectively.
+Therefore, accounting for relativistic effects in disk modeling reduces the discrepancies in the inferred black-hole mass and nearly eliminates the dependence of the Eddington ratio on black-hole spin.

 To summarize, black hole spin introduces a systematic degeneracy: a disk formed around a high–spin black hole can reproduce the same SED peak frequency and flux as a disk around a low–spin black hole by trading off $M_{\rm BH}$ and $\dot M$ according to the scalings above.
-In practice, this means that estimates of $M_{\rm BH}$ and $\dot M$ from SED disk fitting can be biased by factor of up to five (the Eddington ratios up to a factor of 25) depending on the assumed spin, unless external constraints are used (e.g. for the disk luminosity).
+In practice, this means that estimates of $M_{\rm BH}$ and $\dot M$ from SED disk fitting can be biased by factor of up to five (the Eddington ratios up to a factor of 25) depending on the assumed spin, unless external constraints are used.
+For example, the luminosity of the BLR can provide a prior on the disk luminosity through the relation $L_{\rm BLR} \simeq (f_{\rm BLR}/0.1)\,L_{\rm disk}$, but this approach introduces additional uncertainties associated with the covering fraction and the conversion from line to bolometric luminosity.
 However, we note that the differences found between the literature values and the MCMC fit results of this work (shown in Fig.~\ref{fig:mass_edd_comparison}) cannot be attributed to the black hole spin, as these studies also worked under the hypothesis of a zero-spin black hole.